 The station's skin, insulation, shape, orientation and window disposition allow a comfortable ambient temperature to be maintained inside the building with little energy input.
 Sophisticated ventilation and air circulation systems are an integral part of temperature management.
-The Princess Elisabeth station was conceived to take full advantage of currently available passive building techniques.
+Princess Elisabeth Antarctica was conceived to take full advantage of currently available passive building techniques.